 - Economics, Finance, & Analytics

-Post-Modern Portfolio Theory
+What is Post-Modern Portfolio Theory?

 A system for the distribution of portfolio investments based on assets versus the risk of negative returns, also known to as downside risk.
 This defined as Post-Modern Portfolio Theory.
 In the post-modern portfolio theory, the risk of returns falling below the minimum acceptable return (MAR) is assessed through downside risk measurements.
 It represents an extension of conventional modern portfolio (MPT, mean-variance analysis or MVA application) theory.
 Both theories suggest how prudent investors can maximize their portfolios using diversification and price as a risky asset; they can be differentiated by the concept of risk in each principle and how this risk affects anticipated gains.